 How to Get to The Maldives with Baby

-Everyone will need to transfer to their resort either via boat or seaplane.
+Everyone who is visiting the Maldives with a baby or otherwise will need to transfer to their resort either via boat or seaplane.

-For those traveling via seaplane, you will need to check in at the main airport and then take a ten minute transfer to the local airport!
-This is very efficient!
-Your resort or agent will organize your transfers!
+For those traveling via seaplane, you will need to check in at the main airport and then take a ten minute transfer to the local airport.
+But don’t worry about the extra time, the transfers are very efficient.

 If you decide to go via seaplane please be aware that the noise from the plane is quite loud and pack some ear protectors for your little one for the transfer!